 Shaken espresso on the left.
 Latte on the right

-You can check out this in-depth guide where I go over all the differences between these drinks.
+If you want the full breakdown, check out this in-depth guide where I go over all the differences between these drinks.

 How does a shaken espresso differ from a regular espresso?